Aptomi/k8s-app-engine/README.md

 TODO: add slack, email? web site?

-Aptomi is a project that simplifies roll-out, operation and control of microservice-based applications.
-Policy-based service exchange enables individual teams to put their microservices on auto pilot and control service consumption, while providing insights and contextual visibility.
+Aptomi simplifies roll-out, operation and control of complex container-based applications.
+Instead of dealing with thousands of individual containers, Dev and Ops can now talk services.
+Service-based approach enables Dev to move faster, while providing control and insights/contextual visibility to Ops.

-Aptomi is particularly useful in environments with multiple teams, clouds, environments and data centers, where policy-based management plays an important role in operating large decentralized infrastructure.

-Aptomi’s primary focus is Docker and Kubernetes, but it can work on any environment regardless of container runtime and container orchestration technologies.
+It is particularly useful in environments with multiple teams, clouds and data centers, where intent-based management plays an important role in running large application infrastructure.
+Aptomi’s current focus is Kubernetes, but it's designed to work with any container runtime and container orchestration technologies.

 TODO: Picture, where it's in the stack